lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 # Conclusion

-At this point you've configured a professional operating system with leading tools for data science, including statistics, integration with Google Spreadsheets, and professional grade source code version control.
+At this point we have configured a professional operating system with leading tools for data science, including statistics, integration with Google Spreadsheets, and professional grade source code version control.
+We have also demonstrated that a Chromebook configured in this manner can tackle very sophisticated data science problems.

+Finally, this solution is very cost effective.
+All of the software used in this article is available for free over the internet, and a 128Gb low profile memory stick costs about $40 USD.
+Therefore, for less than $50 USD beyond the price of a Chromebook or less than $200 including the cost of a Chromebook, one can do serious "data science."

 # Appendix